Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Associated Quantum Vector Bundles and Gauge Quantum Linear Connections

 Similarly, let $\nabla: E^V_\r\longrightarrow E^V_\r\otimes_B\Omega^1(B) $ be a qlc, i.e., $\nabla$ is a linear map that satisfies the right Leibniz rule.
 We say that $\nabla$ is {\it compatible} with the metric $\langle-,-\rangle_\r$ if

 for all $T_1$, $T_2$ $\in$ $E^V_\r$. \end{Definition}

-\begin{Definition} We define the space of all quantum linear connections compatible with the canonical Hermitian structure of $E^V_\l$ as In addition, we define the space of all quantum linear connections compatible with the canonical Hermitian structure of $E^V_\r$ as \end{Definition}
+\begin{Definition} We define the space of all quantum linear connections compatible with the canonical Hermitian structure of $E^V_\l$ as $\mathfrak{qlc}_C(E^V_\l).$ In addition, we define the space of all quantum linear connections compatible with the canonical Hermitian structure of $E^V_\r$ as $\mathfrak{qlc}_C(E^V_\r).$ \end{Definition}

 In Theorem 3.10 of reference \cite{sald2}, the reader can find a proof of the following result, which is formulated under the convention that the differential is Hermitian.
 The reader should have no difficulty verifying that the theorem also holds under the anti--Hermitian convention.
-However, due to the importance of this result for the purposes of this paper, we will present an explicit proof.

 \begin{Theorem} Let $(\zeta,\omega)$ be a qpb with a qpc and $\delta^V$ $\in$ $\Obj(\Rep_{\G})$.
 Then $\nabla^\omega_\V$ $\in$ $\mathfrak{qlc}_C(E^V_\l)$ and $\widehat{\nabla}^\omega_\V$ $\in$ $\mathfrak{qlc}_C(E^V_\r)$. \end{Theorem}